piedraj/AnalysisCMS/README.md

 4. Draw
 ====

-First merge the files produced in the previous step.
+First `hadd` the files produced in the previous step.

     cd test
-    ./merge.sh
+    ./submit-hadd.sh

 Then compile and draw your favorite distributions.